ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureAirway.rst

 IProcedureAirway
 ================

-.. py:class:: IProcedureAirway
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureAirway

    object

    Interface used to access the options for an Airway procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureAirway

 Overview
 --------